vinsage/startup_analysis_dashboard/README.md

 # Introduction
-A simple Streamlit based analysis dashboard on a dataset which includes funding information of the Indian startups from Jan 2015 to Aug 2017, along with columns with the date funded, the city the startup is based out of, the name of the funders and the amount invested (in CR).
+A simple Streamlit based web application which shows all the information about Indian startups and investors their fundings.
 # Prerequisites
 - Pandas
 - Matplotlib